RickPaddock/Netflix-Viewing-Analysis/README.md

 Hello there!

 This project uses Python to analyse the viewing activities of my own account and that of some of my friends and family.
-It's coded in Python on Jupyter Notebooks.

 Python libraries used:
 ```